danthedaniel/danthedaniel.github.io/content/posts/twitch-donations-irl.md

 * PayPal
 * A Stripe-powered page where you needed to type in your credit card number

 I had been upset with our Stripe page.
 I used it to create a recurring donation, but it provided no means to *increase* the amount during our last fundraising panic.
-People occasionally contacted the treasurer to adjust or cancel their recurring donations which was always a slow process.
+People occasionally contacted the treasurer to adjust or cancel their recurring donations, which was always a slow process.
 I decided to rebuild the site to provide the bare minimum for managing your recurring donation (cancellation, amount changes, payment method updates).
 But why stop there?

 I wanted us to support Apple Pay and Google Pay.
 Digital terminals were out of the question.
 Who'd trust a random machine in a space as anarchist as this?
 I decided to stick QR codes around the building.
 They link to a web page which offers the new payment methods.
 I wrote some OpenSCAD code and 3D printed multi-color QR codes.
 There's a little red logo in the middle to catch your eye.
 The design makes it easy to pattern-match on what is a donation prompt.
 The complexity of 3D printing a QR code also provides some proof of authenticity.